TimKnight-DWP/gitlab-migration/README.md

 Script to migrate Gitlab groups and their projects from one Gitlab instance to another.

+Can be used to migrate groups/repos within the same instance, by providing the same path for SOURCE_GITLAB and TARGET_GITLAB, and the same PAT on both lines in `.secrets`

+Non-extensive list of features exported:

+- Tags
+- Commits
+- Open MRs
+- Issues
+- CI/CD Variables (group/project) _Optional_

 ## Requirements

 - [Bash (4.0 or newer)](https://apple.stackexchange.com/questions/193411/update-bash-to-version-4-0-on-osx)